KentenRoth/kata/README.md

 # Babysitter Kata

+I have included the node modules in the repo

+The only thing needed to run the tests is to cd into the kata folder and run `npm test`

 # Background

 This kata simulates a babysitter working and getting paid for one night.
 The rules are pretty straight forward.